statgen/savvy/README.md

 # Optional Build Targets
 * `-DBUILD_TESTS=ON` allows running of tests with `make test`
-* `-DBUILD_EVAL=ON` enables building of sav-eval executable used to evaluate deserialization peformance
+* `-DBUILD_EVAL=ON` enables building of sav-eval executable used to evaluate deserialization performance
 * `-DBUILD_SPARSE_REGRESSION=ON` enables building of sav-at executable